 It is often observed that version controlling via Git is a bit challenging for developers.
 By following these 3 easy steps, you can set up WordPress development workflow.
 We will see how to develop locally and push it to Git repo and then deploy it to live site.

-In this article, I will let you know how to integrate Sublime Text with GitHub via GitHub tools for Sublime Text and then push them on a live site at Cloudways.
+In this article, I will let you know how to integrate WordPress Sublime Text editor with GitHub via GitHub tools for Sublime Text and then push them on a live site at Cloudways.

 Steps to Use Sublime for GitHub on a Live Site